chiperific/wmrecc_timesheet/README.markdown

 * Frame out payroll view
 * Create Holiday model
 * Manage holidays (fixed and floating) through config page
+* show a message on timesheet view when holidays are present

 ## Next steps:
-* show a message on timesheet view when holidays are present ** config to disallow users to work on holidays?

 * Calculate workdays in a pay period with consideration for holidays

 * Users#edit: auto-hide hourly or salary based upon pay_type